rodneyshupe/Cookbook/Recipes/Entrees-Seafood.rst

 Note
 ----
-For 1-2 servicng reduce clams to 1 lb per person and half the other ingedients.
+For 1-2 servicng reduce clams to 1 lb per person and half the other ingredients.
 Use a sauce pan instead of the dutch oven.

 .. raw:: pdf